Hyperbolicity of adjoint linear series on varieties with positive tangent bundle: Introduction

-It is natural to wonder how optimal the above corollary is.
+It is natural to wonder how optimal the above results are for abelian varieties.
 In fact, recall that Conjecture \ref{conj} is motivated by Fujita-type conjectures, and for polarized abelian varieties $(X,L)$, we have base-point freeness (resp.\ the very ampleness) of $|mL|$ as soon as $m\geq 2$ (resp.\ $m \geq 3$) by Lefschetz theorem.
-Also observe the following: \begin{remark} \em{If $L$ is an ample and base-point free line bundle on a simple abelian variety $X$ of dimension $g\geq 3$, then the linear system $|L|$ is hyperbolic. {Indeed, as $X$ is simple, it does not contain any abelian proper subvarieties, therefore Theorem \ref{Bloch} implies that $|L|$ is hyperbolic.}} \end{remark}
+Also observe the following:

 In view of the above discussions, for polarized abelian varieties $(X,L)$, it is quite tempting to wonder if there is a constant lower bound on $m$ for which the linear system $|mL|$ will satisfy hyperbolicity in {\it every} dimension.
 However, this expectation turns out to be false: